 Moving forward with your new system

 Most staff should be happy with this new system, as it is easy to understand and should give a fairer picture of staff performance.
 Just remember to communicate the new system as early as possible and explain why you are making the changes.
-There are plenty of resources on this on the Clear Review website — https://www.clearreview.com/ and you can sign up here to ensure you don’t miss any of our upcoming content here.
+There are plenty of resources on this on the Clear Review website and you can sign up to our newsletter to ensure you don’t miss any of our upcoming content.